VascoSch92/awesome_python_math_packages/README.md

 The idea of this list is to group together all packages that deal with mathematics.

-If you find an error or you would like to add an item to the list please feel free to contact me or create a PR directly.
+If you find an error, or you would like to add an item to the list please feel free to contact me or create a PR directly.

 ## Algebra